rubenhortas/rubenhortas.github.io/_posts/2022-11-12-force-hdmi-hotplug-in-a-raspberry-pi.md

 How can we avoid this?

 We can force a HDMI hotplug on our Raspberri Pi.
-In other words, we can configure our Raspberry Pi so that it activates the HDMI regardless of whether it has a screen connected.
+In other words: we can configure our Raspberry Pi so that it activates the HDMI regardless of whether it has a screen connected.

 To force the HDMI hotplug the first thing we will need is to known our HDMI mode and group.
 With a screen connected to our Raspberry Pi we will execute: